Sovereign debt more popular as ECB collateral

-In its annual report published on Wednesday, the euro zone’s central bank said that while reduced use of its funding over 2011 saw collateral put forward by banks cut by 11 percent to 1.79 trillion euros($2.36 trillion), the safety net they left themselves increased.
+In its annual report published on Wednesday, the euro zone’s central bank said that while reduced use of its funding over 2011 saw collateral put forward by banks cut by 11 percent to 1.79 trillion euros, the safety net they left themselves increased.

 “The share of deposited collateral not used to cover credit from monetary policy operations increased during 2011, whereas the amount decreased slightly,” the report said, adding that on average, borrowing from the ECB dropped by 137 billion euros.